RankAgent Digital Marketing

 3 Ways to Lower Your Acquisition Costs

-• Create new products and services to upsell customers to increase their value.
+Increase your LTV.
+Create new products and services to upsell customers, or revisit your pricing.

 A Few Notes on Startups and New Businesses

 It can be difficult when just starting out to come up with these numbers without any previous data.
-In this case, I would advise you to research industry averages.
+In this case, research industry averages.